 On the navigation menu students can select "Independent reading"

 Types of articles in Independent Reading Library

 The Library has over 3,000 curated high interest articles that students can choose from.
 We've scoured the web to find the most relevant and thoughtful content across multiple genres from sources that students love: The NYTimes Learning Network, DOGONews, Wonderopolis, and more.
 Once a student finds and selects an article, they will be redirected to that webpage in a new tab:

 When a student finishes any article from the Independent Reading Library, they are encouraged to report how much time they spent, review the text, and also share it with their peers.

-With the Actively Learn School Plan, you can add any internet article to your school's Independent Reading Library for your students to discover.
+With the Actively Learn Prime or Unlimited Plan, you can add any internet article to your school's Independent Reading Library for your students to discover.
 Content added to the Independent Reading catalog is only visible by students rostered at that school.

 Teachers have the ability to limit student access to content in the independent reading catalog by grade level.

 Step 1: From the independent reading catalog, click the gear icon